|

 like this:

-Rainy Season: The long hot and
+Rainy Season: The long hot

-warm months of November and December.
+during the warm months of November and December.

-Dry Season: January through to
+Dry Season: January through

-for game viewing and for personal comfort.
+best for game viewing and for personal comfort.

 LEWA